viebel/klipse/plugins/wordpress/klipse/readme.txt

 == Description ==

-The Klipse plugin allows you to embed interactive code snippets in your articles.
+The Klipse Wordpress plugin allows you to embed interactive code snippets in your articles.

+The Klipse Wordpress plugin is relying on a 3rd party as a service: the Klipse javascript tag that is hosted on google storage and its code is on [github](https://github.com/viebel/klipse).

 == Installation ==